Etlay/JustTweenItDocs/docs/index.md

   JustTweenIt is a **high performance** tween plugin for Unity.
 It is written on **ECS** architecture.

+The main goal of JustTweenIt is provide convenient and easy API to animate entities and user custom data in pure ECS style.

+ECS architecture and Data Oriented Stack provides better performance in comparison with regular OOP.

-More information about DOTS you can find [here](https://docs.unity3d.com/Packages/com.unity.entities@0.11/manual/index.html)
+More information about ECS you can find [here](https://docs.unity3d.com/Packages/com.unity.entities@0.11/manual/index.html)